tfcp68/yantrix/docs/syntax/100_data_objects.md

 	B: RenamedNode (identified as "B")
 	A --> B
 ```
 Therefore, this diagram will create a `FSM` with two `States` **A** and **B**, regardless of node **B** title.

+State Naming Rules and Conventions:
+- Name **must** start with a letter.
+- Name **must** contain only letters, digits or underscore characters.
+- Name **must** not be longer than 255 characters.
+- Name of the state should *unambigiously* convey the current status of the machine, to avoid confusion.
+- Names should be kept as clear and concise as possible.
+- Name of the state is best represented by a noun or an adjective.

 ## Declaring Actions